 15. Groups under age 5 are not allowed to walk the parade route.

 17. Parade route begins on Titus St. and is led by the police.
-All entries must follow the police thru the entire parade route.
-The parade route will be as follows; left on Jefferson St., right on Simpson, right on Hwy.
+All entries must follow the police through the entire parade route.
+The parade route will be as follows: left on Jefferson St., right on Simpson St., right on Hwy.
 154 and right on Trinity St. All entries will continue on until Trinity St. ends at Walnut St. and go left on Walnut then go an additional 50 ft. to Railroad St. Take a right on Railroad St. which leads back to the float barn area.

 20. Bands that wish to perform must do so in front of the bandstand, only.
 Keep performance under 4 minutes, which allows everyone their time, and avoids unnecessary delay.